biggerboat/navigator.js/README.md

 Navigator.js was build with [TDD](http://en.wikipedia.org/wiki/Test-driven_development).
 We created a test suite with [Jasmine gem](https://github.com/pivotal/jasmine-gem).
 Every commit and pull requests gets tested with [Travis-ci](https://travis-ci.org/biggerboat/navigator.js).

 You can run the test locally by installing Ruby 2.x.x.
 For more information on how to install Ruby check the [Rbenv](https://github.com/sstephenson/rbenv#installation) installation guide.
+To run the other commands, you will need the Bundler gem if you don't have it yet.
+(You may need to add 'sudo' in front of this command.)

+    $ gem install bundler

 When you have Ruby and Bundler installed run this command to install all dependencies: